-Progent's Microsoft and Cisco engineers can help your business to design an affordable, non-stop system that addresses major issues encompassing a wide array of networking technologies and processes such as:
+Progent's Microsoft and Cisco consultants can assist your business to design an efficient, high-availability information network that resolves critical challenges encompassing a wide range of networking technologies and processes including:

 Disaster Recovery Planning

-Progent's business continuity planning engineers can help you create a workplace recovery plan in order to resume IT operations in case of an IT network catastrophe.
-Progent can assist you to develop a complete disaster recovery strategy that incorporates periodic disaster recovery evaluations and testing.
-Progent's Microsoft and Cisco-certified professionals can also help you build an affordable, high-availability system architecture that takes into account availability issues covering a wide array of network technologies and processes.
-To read more, go to Business Continuity Consulting Services.
+Progent's business continuity planning engineers can help you design a business continuity plan that will allow you to restore network functionality in the event of an IT system catastrophe.
+Progent can assist you to define a complete disaster recovery plan that includes scheduled disaster recovery assessments and drills.
+Progent's Microsoft and Cisco-certified professionals can also help you create an affordable, fault-tolerant network solution that takes into account availability issues covering a broad array of infrastructure technologies and processes.
+For more information, go to Disaster Recovery Expertise.

-ProSight Data Protection Services offer small and mid-sized organizations an affordable and fully managed service for secure backup/disaster recovery (BDR).
-For a low monthly cost, ProSight Data Protection Services automates and monitors your backup processes and enables rapid restoration of vital data, apps and virtual machines that have become unavailable or corrupted as a result of component failures, software bugs, natural disasters, human error, or malware attacks such as ransomware.
-ProSight DPS can help you back up, recover and restore files, folders, apps, system images, plus Hyper-V and VMware images/.
-Important data can be protected on the cloud, to a local device, or mirrored to both.
-Progent's cloud backup consultants can provide advanced support to set up ProSight Data Protection Services to be compliant with regulatory requirements like HIPPA, FINRA, PCI and Safe Harbor and, when needed, can assist you to recover your critical data.
-Learn more about ProSight Data Protection Services Managed Cloud Backup and Recovery.
+ProSight Data Protection Services from Progent offer small and mid-sized businesses an affordable end-to-end solution for reliable backup/disaster recovery.
+Available at a low monthly rate, ProSight DPS automates and monitors your backup processes and enables fast restoration of critical data, apps and virtual machines that have become unavailable or damaged as a result of hardware failures, software bugs, disasters, human error, or malicious attacks like ransomware.
+ProSight Data Protection Services can help you protect, retrieve and restore files, folders, applications, system images, as well as Microsoft Hyper-V and VMware virtual machine images.
+Important data can be protected on the cloud, to a local storage device, or to both.
+Progent's backup and recovery specialists can deliver world-class expertise to configure ProSight DPS to be compliant with government and industry regulatory requirements like HIPAA, FIRPA, and PCI and, when needed, can assist you to recover your critical data.
+Learn more about ProSight DPS Managed Backup and Recovery.

 Microsoft Windows Server 2012 Failover Clustering

-Microsoft Windows Server 2008 R2 brought enterprise-class availability and system recovery to Microsoft's clustering solution.
-Microsoft Windows Server 2012 R2 adds to this technology and delivers significant improvements that offer more extensibility, non-stop disk storage availability for server applications, easier administration, faster automatic failover, and additional flexibility for architecting clusters.
-To find out more, go to Windows Server 2012 Clustering Consulting Services.
+Windows Server 2008 R2 introduced enterprise-class availability and recoverability to Microsoft's failover clustering solution.
+Windows Server 2012 R2 builds on this foundation and delivers significant improvements offering more scalability, non-stop disk storage availability for server applications, streamlined management, faster automatic failover, and additional options for designing clusters.
+For details, see Windows Server 2012 R2 Failover Clustering Migration and Support.